Our Team

 Kim Marklund - Trainer

-Kim serves as an auxiliary member & community outreach coordinator for Evergreen Fire/Rescue and Genesee Fire/Rescue, located in the foothills west of Denver.
-Drawing from personal experience as the parent of a teenage son with autism, she & her co-presenter, Gina Scarbrough, developed a specialized autism awareness & response training program for first responders.
-Together, they have presented to EMS, fire, Search & Rescue, law enforcement, and healthcare professionals both locally and nationwide.
+Kim serves as an auxiliary member at Evergreen Fire/Rescue and as the Community Liaison at Genesee Fire/Rescue, both located in the foothills west of Denver.
+Drawing from personal experience as the parent of a teenage son with autism, she and her co-presenter, Gina Scarbrough, developed a specialized autism awareness and response training program for first responders and other professional audiences.

-Her goal is to equip emergency personnel with practical tools & strategies to effectively and compassionately engage with individuals on the autism spectrum.
-Prior to her advocacy efforts, Kim had a career as a software project manager/consultant, working for several Fortune 500 companies in Houston.
-In addition to her training work, she co-authored a 75th Anniversary commemorative book for Evergreen Fire/Rescue.
+Prior to her advocacy work, Kim had a career as a software project manager and consultant, working with several Fortune 500 companies in Houston.
+She also co-authored the 75th Anniversary commemorative book for Evergreen Fire/Rescue.

 Dr. Richard Williams, Mentor to Kim & Gina

 Richard O. Williams has a Ph.D. from the University of California, Berkeley, and an M.S., from George Washington University in Washington DC.
 He spent twenty years in the medical sciences in academia, doing research and teaching at the University of London; the Pasteur Institute in Paris, France; the University of Heidelberg, Germany; and the World Health Organization in Africa.
 He also has had a career in business development, helping to start small companies.
-He is the author of eight-five peer-reviewed research articles on the molecular genetics and microbiology of infectious diseases.
+He is the author of eight, five peer-reviewed research articles on the molecular genetics and microbiology of infectious diseases.
 His interest in the world of autism started with his daughter who was adopted in 1979 from Thailand at the age of two.

 After his personal intervention in many of her schools, his daughter finished high school.
 She attended Beacon College in Leesburg, Florida, a small, unaccredited college that works specifically with students with learning disabilities, ADD, and autism.
 She graduated with a Bachelor’s degree in human services and Dr. Williams was elected to its Board of Trustees.